mkhuda/agent-ps/README.md

 bunx @mkhuda/agent-ps
 ```

-The npm package is scoped because the plain name is too close to an existing
-one.
 Either way the command it gives you is `agent-ps`.

 ### Just the file